 - Obey the traffic laws.
 Whether you’re cycling or running, obeying traffic laws keeps you safe and makes it easier for others to predict if you’ll be turning or stopping.

-- When running, use sidewalks whenever possible.
+- When running, use sidewalks and paths whenever possible.
 If you must run on the street, run against traffic.

 - Look both ways before crossing.
 Don’t assume you’ll be seen or that a car will stop.